Götaland theory: Birka speculations

 The town Birka is also known from the Vita Ansgari, in which Ansgar founds a mission in the town.
 It is commonly referred to being on Björkö island in the lake Mälaren.
-This location is a World Heritage Site and a popular tourism attraction.
+This location is a World Heritage Site and a popular tourist attraction.

-According to the Västgöta theory, Birka as a name meant "merchant town", and could refer to any such town in ancient Sweden.
+According to the Västgöta theory, Birka as a name meant "merchant town," and could refer to any such town in ancient Sweden.

 Ubsola speculations

 Upsalir, or Ubsola, was the main cult center of pagan (heathen) Ása-faith in ancient Scandinavia and Sweden.
 The ancient Upsalir was described by Adam of Bremen in the 11th century, and by Snorri Sturluson in the 13th century.
 It is generally considered to correspond to modern-day Uppsala, with its location on Uppsala's old location – Old Uppsala, in east Sweden, the habitat of the ancient tribe called Suiones (Swedes).
 The Västgöta school however claims that the original site for the temple was located in West Sweden, in the habitat of the ancient Geats (Götar), the tribe which came to name Västergötland.

 There are however no archeological findings that support the view of Västergötland being the original site of Ubsola, and therefore the views of the Västgöta theory have little or no actual credibility.